Zakaria21zakaria/MartinRobots/README.md

 - A scent is left at the point where a robot was lost to prevent other robots from being lost in the same way.

 ---
+## Tech considerations
+- The project is build using .net 9 console application.
+Input is read from the console for simplicity and direct interation.
+- Use of xUnit as the test framework for its simplicity and popularity in .NET ecosystems.
+---

 ## ⚙️ Requirements